Budget Sunshine Coast holiday: 6 days with the family

-Cost*: Whether you’re a camper or a glamper, you can choose a great way to stay without breaking the budget.
-Unpowered sites are from $44 and powered from $50 per night, while glamping in the Wilderness Tent will set you back $132 per night.
+Whether you’re a camper or a glamper, you can choose a great way to stay without breaking the budget.
+Unpowered sites are from $33 and powered from $44 per night, while glamping in the Wilderness Tent will set you back $150 per night.

 For your how-to guide to the Noosa National Park head here.

-Take a dip at Little Cove (nestled at the beginning of the Noosa National Park) to cool off before jumping in the car for your next adventure: a scenic lunch.
+Take a dip at Little Cove (nestled at the beginning of the Noosa National Park) to cool off before heading back to Hastings Street for dinner.

 AM: HIT THE ROAD

 Some are born great, some achieve greatness but if you’re travelling along the Great Beach Drive, greatness is pretty much guaranteed.